CITY COUNCIL · 11:00 AM · City Council Chamber

 #AGeneral - Consent Items

-#3Authorizes the reallocation of up to $595,885.19 in residual, previously appropriated but deobligated 2023 Urban Area Security Initiative grant funds from DHS through the Texas Governor's office for reprogrammed use.
+#3Authorizes reallocation of $595,885.19 in residual, previously deobligated 2023 Urban Area Security Initiative grant funds from the U.S. Department of Homeland Security, administered through the Texas Office of the Governor.

 #BPurchase of Equipment, Materials, and Services - Consent Items